-Start Date: June 1.
+SUMMER SEMESTER: June 1.
 Course consists of 1 lesson plan.
 No live classes- view lessons on YOUR schedule.
 SUMMER SCHEDULE IN EFFECT!!
 You have until August 17 to complete the course.
-Enroll after June 1, and you’ll receive class access information within 48 hours of enrolling.
+Upon enrollment, you will receive class access information on either Tuesday or Friday.
 Final reports will be issued on August 18.
 This gives you complete freedom during the summer to do the work!
 Instructors will still be grading and giving feedback for students weekly, but there will be no weekly deadlines- only the final course deadline of August 17.

 What is the difference between a short story and a novel (other than the length)?
 How can the shorter form help a writer focus closely on plot and action?
 How can a writer make their readers care about the characters they have created without the extra room of a longer novel?